Leaving a gift in your Will

 - What type of gift can I leave?

-There are three main types of gifts in Wills; residuary, pecuniary and specific.
-Below we explain the three types, as well as wording you may find useful.
+There are four types of gifts in Wills; residuary, pecuniary, specific and reversionary.
 We always recommend that you use a solicitor to make sure your Will is both legally effective and valid.

-A residuary legacy is a percentage of what remains of your estate once your loved ones have been provided for (pecuniary legacies and specific gifts) and any debts or expenses have been deducted.
+A residuary legacy is a percentage of what remains of your estate once your loved ones have been provided for and any debts or expenses have been deducted.

 Many supporters choose to leave this type of gift as it keeps pace with inflation and they don't need to worry whether a specific sum will be enough or too much.